All Episodes

 At least I know that his supporters hear policy.

-Make America Great again is not hope and change to them.
+Make America Great, again, is not hope and change to them.

 It's not open and vacuous and define it as you want.

-Make America Great Again is very specific.
+Make America Great again is very specific.

-I he does stream a consciousness.
+He does stream a consciousness.

 It really isn't hard to do.

-We're talking about low energy jeb.
+We talk about low energy Jeb.

 You do that for an hour and a half.